 Attitudes research (qualitative and quantitative): the unidimensional or tripartite model of attitudes; stereotype/content model; attitudinal questionnaire measures.

 Review methodology: Conducting and writing reviews; synthesising healthcare services research literature.

 I am currently writing content for K323 'Investigating health and social care'.

 Article on burnout for The Conversation was the most-read article of Open University contributors to The Conversation UK in 2018-19.
 The article reached over 100,000 readers as far as Singapore, the US, Canada, India and Malaysia (‘Millennial burnout: building resilience is no answer – we need to overhaul how we work’ 21 January, 2019).

-Article on recovery from burnout for The Conversation reached over 53,000 readers (‘How to recover from burnout and chronic work stress, according to a psychologist’ 11 March 2020).
+Article on recovery from burnout for The Conversation reached over 115,000 readers (‘How to recover from burnout and chronic work stress, according to a psychologist’ 11 March 2020).
 Republished in The Independent.
 Translated for French readers and accessed by an additional 63,000 people.

 Academic consultant for BBC series Hospital (Series 1), which was nominated in the Best Documentary Series category for a Grierson Award 2017 and won the Royal Television Society award for Best Documentary Series 2018.

 Invited keynote speaker at the National GP Appraiser’s Conference 2019 Health Education and Improvement Wales, (‘Addressing stress and burnout in healthcare settings’, 21 June 2019).